IBM/network-config-analyzer/CONTRIBUTING.md

 Our project welcomes external contributions.
 If you have an itch, please feel free to scratch it.

+### This md is under construction.
+For now, please refer to the information in README.md.

 To contribute code or documentation, please submit a **FIXME** [pull request](https://github.com/ibm/repo-template/pulls).

 A good way to familiarize yourself with the codebase and contribution process is